 If you'd like to increase your performance in FCP even further, we suggest switching your Clip Appearance to a minimized view, disabling Skimming, and switching to "Better Performance" mode:

-In such case the only thing we can possibly recommend is either switching to a Mac equipped with dedicated graphics card or upgrading your current machine with external GPU.
+In such case, the only thing we can possibly recommend is either switching to a Mac equipped with a dedicated graphics card or upgrading your current machine with an external GPU.